brentmartin/CodeSchool/Try_jQuery/Lesson-4/readme.md

 ##4.14 Keyup Event Handler I
 _250 PTS_
 Within our event handler, update the number of nights in the #nights-count element to whatever the traveler entered in the #nights form field.

+##4.15 Keyup Event Handler II
+_250 PTS_
+Set the content of the #total element to the number the traveler has entered into the form field multiplied by the daily price.